clearpath-docs/heron-sphinx-tutorials/doc/network.rst

 Heron is equipped with a Microhard wireless module to allow wireless connectivity.
-Depending on the confguration ordered, this can be configured to operate as a wireless access point on the robot itself, or it can be configured to connect to a portable base-station that remains on shore while the robot operates.
+Depending on the confguration ordered, this can be configured to operate as a wireless access point on the robot itself, or it can be configured to connect to a portable base station that remains on shore while the robot operates.

 Setup